This feature is part of The Academy Way

 For a club of reasonably modest size in the wider context of European football, Sporting are giants in the production of talent.
 Nurturing promising young talents is a deeply embedded fabric for the club and their continued dedication to honing the stars of the future has earned them a celebrated reputation in the world of coaching.
 The conveyor belt of talent has consistently sailed along and it shows no signs of dwindling in the foreseeable future.
 This is the story of how Sporting Lisbon keeps their academy at the top.

 In 1997, a young footballer left his home and embarked upon an exciting footballing journey.
 Although it was inarguably one of the happiest times of his life, the next chapter in his life was terrifying as it was thrilling.
-Leaving the Madeira Islands for the hustle and bustle of the capital city in Lisbon, it was an opportunity of a lifetime for a 12-year-old footballing prodigy with wonderful potential and immeasurable ambition.
+Leaving the Madeira Islands for the hustle and bustle of the capital city, Lisbon, it was an opportunity of a lifetime for a 12-year-old footballing prodigy with wonderful potential and immeasurable ambition.
 Clearly possessing talent in abundance, the boy-wonder was still far from the finished article as he arrived in Lisbon.
 The boy was Cristiano Ronaldo.

-Now considered perhaps the greatest footballer of his generation – indeed one of the greatest of all time – Ronaldo was just a scrawny, pre-pubescent kid when he joined the illustrious Sporting Lisbon academy.
+Now considered perhaps the greatest footballer of his generation – indeed one of the greatest of all time – Ronaldo was just a scrawny, pre-pubescent kid when he joined the illustrious Sporting CP academy.
 His mission was to convince the coaches that he was good enough to go all the way to the top of the professional game.
 Ronaldo’s self-confidence was unshakable and although he was a long way from home, his determination to impress the coaching staff shone through.

 It became immediately clear that Sporting had unearthed an exceptional player.
 At first, the staff at Academia Sporting were not impressed with Ronaldo’s skinny physique, but once he got the ball at his feet, their opinion changed dramatically.
 They were instantly impressed by his technique, pace and courage at taking on defenders.
 He was signed for €22,500.
-For a 12-year-old that had just arrived for a trial, it was an exorbitant price to pay.
+For a 12-year-old who had just arrived for a trial, it was an exorbitant price to pay.
 But with that, Ronaldo had joined an academy with star-studded alumni.
 His talent was undeniable, but the task of transforming this exciting attacker into a world-class proposition was still an unenviable task.

 Ronaldo’s road to perfection has been far from serene and the troubles began during schooldays in the capital.
 Ronaldo was mocked by his schoolmates for his Madeiran accent; a dialect which sounds wholly different to the Portuguese spoken in Lisbon.
 He was traumatised and severely home-sick.
 However, Ronaldo’s path to greatness was not about to hampered by a few petty bullies.